keychat-io/nips-whitenoise/EE.md

 As mentioned above, the `nostr_group_data` extension is a required MLS extension used to associate Nostr-specific data with an MLS group in a cryptographically secure and proveable way.
 This extension MUST be included as a required capability when creating a new group.

 The extension stores the following data about the group:

-- `nostr_group_id`: A 32-byte ID for the group.
-This is a different value from the group ID used by MLS and CAN be changed over time.
-This value is the group ID value used in the `h` tags when sending group message events.
 - `name`: The name of the group.
 - `description`: A short description of the group.
 - `admin_pubkeys`: An array of the hex-encoded public keys of the group admins.
 The MLS protocol itself does not have a concept of group admins.
 Clients MUST check the list of `admin_pubkeys` before making any change to the group data (anything in this extension), or before changing group membership (add/remove members), or updating any other aspect of the group itself (e.g. ciphersuite, etc.).
 Note, all members of the group can send `Proposal` and `Commits` messages for changes to their own credentials (e.g. updating their signing key).
 - `relays`: An array of the Nostr relay URLs that the group uses to publish and receive messages.
+- `status`: default is `enabled`.
+If the administrator changes the status to `dissolved`, everyone should exit the group.

 All of these values can be updated over time using MLS `Proposal` and `Commit` events (by group admins).

+## LeafNode Extension
+- After each group member joins, they need to execute selfUpdate to modify the extension of the leafNode, for example: `{name:"alice",status:"enabled"}` and then broadcast `Commit Message` to all group members.
+- Once other group members receive the message, they execute Commit and will enter a new Epoch.
+The fileds
+- `name`: memeber's nickname.
+- `status`: default is enabled.
+If the member changes the status to `removed`, the administrator should remove the member and broadcast the `Commit Message` to group.

 ## KeyPackage Event and Signing Keys
 Each user that wishes to be reachable via MLS-based messaging MUST first publish at least one KeyPackage event.
 The KeyPackage Event is used to authenticate users and create the necessary `Credential` to add members to groups in an asynchronous way.
 Users can publish multiple KeyPackage Events with different parameters (supporting different ciphersuites or MLS extensions, for example).
 KeyPackages include a signing key that is used for signing MLS messages within a group.
 This signing key MUST not be the same as the user's Nostr identity key.

 KeyPackage reuse SHOULD be minimized.
 However, in normal MLS use, KeyPackages are consumed when joining a group.
 In order to reduce race conditions between invites for multiple groups using the same Key Package, Nostr clients SHOULD use "Last resort" KeyPackages.
 This requires the inclusion of the `last_resort` extension on the KeyPackage's capabilities (same as with the Group).